 Only qualified personnel authorized by the owner are permitted to perform maintenance or repair work.
 All items listed in the Scheduled Maintenance Charts must be performed by qualified forklift technicians only.
 They must have knowledge and experience sufficient to assess the condition of a forklift truck and the effectiveness of the protective equipment according to established principles for testing forklift trucks.
-Any evaluation of safety must be unaffected by operational and economic conditions and must be conducted solely from a safety standpoint.
+Any evaluation of safety must completely open during the entire charging period.